gatling/gatling/CONTRIBUTING.md

 ## Filing bug reports

-In order to get the bugs fixed as fast as possible, we need a few things from you first :
+In order to get the bugs fixed as fast as possible, we need a few things from you first:

 * The environment
 * The steps